ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

 WORKFLOW
 -------------------

-The template demonstrates the following steps in building the customer churn model with SQL Server R Services:
+The template demonstrates the following steps in building the customer churn model with SQL Server ML Services:

 * Data uploading
 * Data processing (tagging)